bob-606/5.easa.fi/README.md

 ## 156. How can a pilot maintain the altitude during a co-ordinated steep turn?
-How can a pilot maintain the altitude during a co-ordinated steep turn?
 - The rudder is operated into the opposite direction
 - The rudder is operated in the rotating direction
 - ***The elevator is pulled accordingly***